 - You have a weak ‘addictive personality’.

-- Trying to control or reduce your drinking is a delusional pipe dream.
+- Trying to control or reduce your drinking or drug use is a delusional pipe dream.

 - In general, while about 10% of alcoholics are able to stop on their own, the only way to beat your drinking problem is through a total abstinence regime for the rest of your life.
 This means you must continually battle the demons that cause craving through the use of some form of willpower to achieve abstinence – your only realistic goal.